At a glance

 These assessments help organizations understand what, when, and where personal data is being processed in order to better respect individual privacy rights.
 They also help organizations develop and implement measures that protect collected data from accidental or unlawful alteration, destruction, loss or disclosure.

-NIST 800-53 is a data classification system created by the National Institute of Standards and Technology (NIST).
+NIST 800-53 is a system created by the National Institute of Standards and Technology (NIST).
 It helps organizations identify which information they are collecting and whether or not it should be protected.

 This system is based on three main types of data: public, sensitive, and confidential.
 Public data is accessible to anyone, while sensitive data requires additional security measures due to its importance.
 Confidential data requires the highest level of protection as it carries the most risk if it were released or misused.